hphelion/documentation/devplatform/devplatform.install.md

 - python-virtualenv
 - python-pip

-If the packages are not found, the Installer prompts you to install them.
+When installing, if the packages are not found, the Installer will prompt you to install them.

 ##Installing the HP Helion Development Platform  {#install}
 This section provides instructions to: